-Performance outcome Acceptable outcomes Complies Comments PO10 Development, whe involving a Mate change of use or Build work, is located a designed to: (a) maintain hydrological functi of the premises; (b) not increase the number of people calculated to be at risk from flooding; (c) minimises the floo impact on adjoinin premises; ial extensions to existing buildings are: ind (a) elevated above the defined flood level; and (b) the defined flood event does not exceed a depth of 600mm; and (c) elevated above the defined flood level plus 0.3 metres freeboard where for habitable rooms within a Any further development on each realigned allotment will occur outside of the mapped flood hazard area. (d) ensure the safety all persons by ensuring that a proportion of buildings are set above the defined flood level; (e) reduce the carriag of debris in flood waters; (f) reduce property damage; and (g) provide flood immune access to buildings.
-Note-Where the development located in a 'Potential flood haz area' identified on the Flood haz overlay maps (OM006a-o) AO10.2 Buildings used for Commercial activities or Industrial activities include a minimum floor level of 0.3 metres above the defined flood where for the following components of the use: (a) administrative areas; or (b) services, plant and equipment associated with the building.
-Note-AO10.2 accepts that the cost of flood impact is an operational cost of the Commercial activity or Industrial activity. is ard ard Any further development on each realigned allotment will occur outside of the mapped flood hazard area. there is no defined flood level hydraulic (flood hazard assessm report prepared by a RPEQ required in substantiation of alternative outcome is required or defined flood level from the adjac representative hazard zone is use AO10.3 All building work below the defined flood level must be high set (comprising pier and Any further development on each realigned allotment will occur outside of the mapped flood hazard area.
+Performance outcomes Acceptable outcomes Complies Comments PO10 Development, where involving a Material change of use or Building work, is located and designed to: (a) maintain hydrological function of the premises; (b) not increase the number of people calculated to be at risk from flooding; (c) minimises the flood impact on adjoining premises; AO10.1 Buildings, including extensions to existing buildings are: (a) elevated above the defined flood level; and (b) the defined flood event does not exceed a depth of 600mm; and (c) elevated above the defined flood level plus 0.3 metres freeboard where for habitable rooms within a dwelling.
+OR The potential flood hazard area is confined to a 20 metre wide strip adjacent to the Clohesy River.
+No new development is proposed within the mapped potential flood hazard area. (d) ensure the safety of all persons by ensuring that a proportion of buildings are set above the defined flood level; (e) reduce the carriage of debris in flood waters; (f) reduce property damage; and (g) provide flood immune access to buildings.
+Buildings used for Commercial activities or Industrial activities include a minimum floor level of 0.3 metres above the defined flood where for the following components of the use: (a) administrative areas; or (b) services, plant and equipment associated with the building.
+Note-AO10.2 accepts that the cost of flood impact is an operational cost of the Commercial activity or Industrial activity.
+The potential flood hazard area is confined to a 20 metre wide strip adjacent to the Clohesy River.
+No new development is proposed within the mapped potential flood hazard area.
+Note-Where the development is located in a 'Potential flood hazard area' identified on the Flood hazard overlay maps (OM006a-o) and there is no defined flood level a hydraulic (flood hazard assessment) report prepared by a RPEQ is required in substantiation of an alternative outcome is required or the defined flood level from the adjacent representative hazard zone is used.
+Note-Building work must be certified by a qualified structural engineer to be flood proof including the ability to withstand damage from floodwater and debris.
+AO10.3 All building work below the defined flood level must be high set (comprising pier and beam construction) and retains the flood storage and conveyance capacity of the premises.
+Note-Building work must be certified by a qualified structural engineer to be flood proof including the ability to withstand damage from floodwater and debris. • The potential flood hazard area is confined to a 20 metre wide strip adjacent to the Clohesy River.
+No new development is proposed within the mapped potential flood hazard area.

-Performance outcomes Acceptable outcomes Complies Comments PO11 Development involving earthworks in a Flood hazard area below the defined flood level must protect life and property on premises and off premises through maintaining: (a) flood storage capacity of land; (b) flood conveyance function of land; (c) flood and drainage channels; (d) overland flow paths; and (e) flood warning times.
-AO11 Development does not involve in excess of 50m 3 of fill above ground level per 1,000m 2 of site area.
-Any further development on each realigned allotment will occur outside of the mapped flood hazard area.
-For assessable developm ent or increases the number of use or Reconfiguring a lot of persons living, working o zard area or Significant flood or residing in the Extreme flood
+Performance outcomes Acceptable outcomes Complies Comments PO11 Development involving earthworks in a Flood hazard area below the defined flood level must protect life and property on premises and off premises through maintaining: (a) flood storage capacity of land; (b) flood conveyance function of land; (c) flood and drainage channels; (d) overland flow paths; and (e) flood warning times. involve in excess of 50m 3 of fill above ground level per The potential flood hazard area is confined to a 20 metre wide strip adjacent to the Clohesy River.
+No new development is proposed within the mapped potential flood hazard area.

+For assessable development